 Recently released: deepin 20.2

-openSUSE is currently in beta for the Leap 15.3 release so the final 15.3 should not be too far out.
-You can download the beta from here.
-We also expect Zorin OS to be close to finalizing their version 16 release.
-Update: The Beta is out!
+We expect Zorin OS to be close to finalizing their version 16 release.
+The Beta is out!

 Say hello to Zorin OS 16, our most advanced release ever.
 Test the Beta today

 Debian is edging closer to their next major release: Version 11, code named “bullseye”.
 They just recently released version 10.9.
 Hard on the heels is MX-Linux that is based on Debian.
-Developers at elementary OS have been teasing us with snippets of their version 6 release.
-We still have no firm date but expect to see it later this year.
+Developers at elementary OS have just released the beta of their upcoming version 6 so the final version can’t be too far out either.

 Keep checking this post for updates!